fiskaltrust/release-notes/middleware/middleware-1.3.39.md

 ## Bug Fix Explicit fail-transaction-receipt doesn't remove failed start transactions
-We´ve solved a bug where in some cases the Fail-transaction receipt did not remove the failed start transactions from the FailedStartTransaction table in the database, resulting in an exception thrown.
-Now when an explicit failed is sent, it closes all failed start transaction in failed mode.
+We´ve solved a bug where in some cases the Fail-transaction receipt did not remove the failed start transactions from the FailedStartTransaction table in the database, when beeing in failed mode.
+Now when an explicit failed is sent, it closes all failed start transactions.

 ## Affected packages